y20k/transistor/README.md

 **Version 1.1.x ("Running Gun Blues")**

 Transistor is a bare bones app for listening to radio programs over the internet.
-The app stores stations as files on your device\'s external storage.
+The app stores stations as files on your device's external storage.
 It currently understands streams embedded within m3u and pls links.

 Transistor is free software.
 It is published under the [MIT open source license](https://opensource.org/licenses/MIT).